OdebisiidowuSolomon/alx-system_engineering-devops/README.md

-This Repo Consist Solutions to tasks given out at the ALX Software engineering internship program
+This Repo Consist Solutions to various tasks given out at the ALX Software engineering internship program: majorly on the linux command line